SAIF: Sparse Adversarial and Imperceptible Attack Framework: Results

 \subsection{Speed Comparison}

-We run SAIF for 100 iterations for all experiments.
-The optimization takes $\sim$15 seconds per sample on a single GPU.
-SparseFool \cite{modas2019sparsefool} takes $\sim$20 seconds to process each image, whereas the inference time for GreedyFool \cite{dong2020greedyfool} and TSAA \cite{he2022transferable} is $\leq 2$ seconds per image.
-However, the generator-based attacks (GreedyFool and TSAA) require pre-training a generator for each target model (as well as each $\epsilon$ and target class for TSAA \cite{he2022transferable}).
-This incurs a significant computational overhead ($>$7 days on a single GPU), which offsets the faster optimization times for these approaches.
-SAIF attack relies solely on pre-trained classifiers that are conveniently available.
+Table \ref{tab:runtimes} reports running times of all baselines.
+PGD $\ell_0+\ell_\infty$ \citep{croce2019sparse} runs the fastest but produces the most noticeable perturbations.
+Note that, although the inference time for GreedyFool \citep{dong2020greedyfool} and TSAA \citep{he2022transferable} is $\leq 2$ seconds, these generator-based attacks require pre-training a generator for each target model (as well as each $\epsilon$ and target class for TSAA \citep{he2022transferable}).
+This incurs a significant computational overhead ($>$7 days on a single GPU), which offsets their faster optimization times.
+SAIF attack relies solely on pre-trained classifiers, and is significantly faster than the existing state-of-the-art Homotopy-Attack \citep{zhu2021sparse}.
+Moreover, more efficient implementations of the FW LMO can further shorten running times, which we leave for future work.